Unusual Summer Reading

 Well, this summer I have decided to make my own reading list and spend also some time doing these personality quizzes.
 Sure I am SAHM and I don’t think I will develop my career any time soon but it was really fun to take the quiz and read about my career personality and possible jobs.

 Then instead of lazing on the couch watching mindless TV after work/dinner/housework, I’ll be lazing on the couch reading one classic after another.
 That’s right, I’m focusing on the classics.
 No fluffy novels about shopping or engagement ring for me!
 Only the truly good stuff.
-And I’m off to a great start.
+And I’m off to a great start as I want to be in the driver’s seat anyway.

 Back in March (I know, not exactly summer, but bear with me), I read T. H. White’s The Once and Future King.
 This is a book that my father read aloud to us as children.
-Except that the last time he read it aloud to me, I was three or four, and didn’t really pay attention.
+Except that the last time he read it aloud to ME, I was three or four, and didn’t really pay attention.
 So I finally reread it, and am so glad I did.
+After all, I am (more or less) a jack-of-all-trades, as you know…

 I think, truly, that reading about King Arthur’s humble beginnings back in March is what inspired my Summer of Classics.
 You can read a little of what I thought about The Once and Future King here.
 It’s a fun read, and definitely a great read-aloud for elementary schoolers (well, at least the first book)!